 The school has links with various outside organisations to ensure that the information and guidance available to students is as up to date and relevant as possible.
-With strong links to Connexions, advice can be given on alternatives to university and a whole array of other opportunities.
-Admissions tutors are always looking for that certain ‘edge’ to set students apart.
+With strong links to My Trust, advice can be given on alternatives to university and a whole array of other opportunities.
+Admission tutors are always looking for that certain ‘edge’ to set students apart.
 Any opportunities that arise will be emailed to you and posted on the notice boards in the common rooms and the careers library.

 - Don’t approach it too narrowly; open your mind to many possibilities.